evenum/instaloader-organizer/README.md

 # organizer-instaloader

-bash script meant to organize <a href ="https://github.com/instaloader/instaloader">Instaloader</a> downloaded data.
+BASH script meant to organize data downloaded using <a href ="https://github.com/instaloader/instaloader">Instaloader</a>.

+Currently only organizes data by year.